DockerJamaica/docker.training/react/index.rst

         echo 'node_modules' > .dockerignore

-This will speed up the Docker build process as our local dependencies will not be sent to the Docker daemon.
+Any file or folder found in the ``.dockerignore`` file will not be added to the Docker image when the ``COPY`` directive is executed in the Dockerfile.

 Building the React + Redux Docker Image